 Not all of the Appellate Division’s work is before the Fifth Circuit.
 The Appellate Division also responds to post-conviction matters in the Southern District of Texas, such as prisoner petitions challenging conditions of confinement under 28 U.S.C. § 2241 and motions to vacate, set aside or correct sentences filed under 28 U.S.C. § 2255.
 In addition, the Appellate Division advises the trial prosecutors on significant legal issues that arise in the investigation of their cases, in preparation for trial, or on an emergency basis during trial.

 The Appellate Division routinely has one of the highest appellate caseloads in the nation among the 94 United States Attorney’s Offices.
 According to the United States Attorneys’ Annual Statistical Report for Fiscal Year 2014, the Southern District of Texas had 718 criminal appellate filings and 654 criminal appeals closed.
 Both numbers are more than any other district.

-For an up-date status and current docket information of cases before the Fifth Circuit you may visit the Fifth Circuit Web Site at www.ca5.uscourts.gov
+For current docket information of cases before the Fifth Circuit, please visit the Fifth Circuit Web Site at www.ca5.uscourts.gov